Advertisement

 It's no secret retinol is one of the top darlings of skin care, beloved by derms for its ability to enhance cell turnover, promote collagen production, even out hyperpigmentation, and so much more.
 But if you've recently embarked on your retinol journey, you're likely familiar with some of its common side effects: burning, irritation, dryness, and skin peeling, also dubbed the "retinoid reaction" or retinoid-induced dermatitis.

-You're in luck: We collected some burning questions from the mbg office and compiled this winter retinol guide, just in time for the season's chill to stick around.
+You're in luck: We collected some burning questions from the mbg office and compiled a retinol guide just in time for the upcoming winter season.

 Is winter a good or bad time to start using a retinol?